Zenit-E

 But of course, we must not forget that this is the Soviet Union, and this means that despite the aforementioned improvements, the camera was full of flaws and simplifications.

-The camera also had a simple film rewind knob, which was not much different from the mechanism present in the first FED and Zorki cameras.
-This element was also very much inferior in convenience to the more convenient film rewind cranks that were present on German and Japanese cameras.
+The camera also featured a simple film rewind knob, which was not much different from the mechanism used in the earliest FED and Zorki cameras.

 Conclusion